williamthing/API/Seattle Maps/README.md

-# Playing with GoogleMaps and one of the best cities in the Worldls
+# Playing with GoogleMaps and one of the best cities in the World!!